 There is no one-size-fits-all answer to this question, as the best model for working with an outsourced CTO will vary depending on a company’s specific needs and circumstances.
 However, here are a few tips on how to estimate the work involved in working with an outsourced CTO:

 - Per-hour model.
-Estimate the amount of time that will be needed for regular check-ins and communication, both for planning and decision-making
+Estimate the time needed for regular check-ins and communication, both for planning and decision-making.

 - Project-based model.
-You can negotiate the fixed fee for the implementation of the project, including the consultation and management
+You can negotiate the fixed fee for the implementation of the project, including consultation and management.

 - Subscription-based model.
 You pay a fixed price (monthly or annually) for a defined amount of hours per week (or month) within which an outsourced CTO is available for your company’s projects.

 - Full-time outsourcing.
 A full-time outsourced CTO doesn’t differ from an in-house expert, but the employer can avoid the hassle of onboarding.
 In fact, the CTO works on the company’s projects, but all administrative routine lies on the vendor side.